Neuroinflab/kCSD-python/README.rst

 Kernel Current Source Density
 =============================

-This 2.0 version of kCSD inverse method proposed in python3
+This 2.0 version of kCSD method.

+Only supported for python 3.

 Relevant Papers
 ---------------